ThiagoKienbaum/whatsapp-audio-speed-controller-extension/README.md

 # whatsapp-audio-speed-controller-extension

-> This project is a chrome extension, it adds a button on the WhatsApp web to speed up all audios.
+> This project is a chrome extension, it adds a button on the WhatsApp web to increase an decrease audio speed.

 ## Technologies used on this project
 - JavaScript